hisubram/mobilefoundation/about_push_notifications.md

         d.
 Select SSL Direction as **Reverse** from the list box.

         e.
-For Reverse (Server) Crypto Profile, select the crypto profile created in the preceding step - step 3.
+For Reverse (Server) Crypto Profile, select the crypto profile that is created in the preceding step - step 3.

         f.
 Click **Apply**.